-IFC and classification systems: how to add a classification to IFC model entities according to the UniClass 2015 system.
+UniClass is a unified classification system used in the BIM approach to organize everything required for built environment assets.
+Find out how to add a classification to IFC model entities according to the UniClass 2015 system

-If you need to address the tedious task of having to classify the entities of an IFC project, or do you have to read the classifications associated with the entities present in an IFC file, well today I’ll explain what the UniClass 2015 classification system is and what it is used for, including some useful info on how to use it to classify and add information to IFC Model entities.
+If you need to address the tedious task of having to classify the entities of an IFC project, or do you have to read the classifications associated with the entities present in an IFC file, well today I’ll explain what the UniClass (Unified Classification for the Construction Industry) system is and what it is used for, including some useful info on how to use it to classify and add information to IFC Model entities.

 I’ve also prepared an example in the IFC format on which you can try to classify objects yourself with usBIM.viewer + (the free software for managing IFC files).

-UniClass (Unified Classification for the Construction Industry) is a classification system that was introduced for the first time in 1997 in the United Kingdom by the Construction Project Committee.
+UniClass is a classification system that was introduced for the first time in 1997 in the United Kingdom by the Construction Project Committee.
 It was born as an integration of existing standards such as EPIC (Electronic Product Information Cooperation) and CAWS (Common Arrangement of Work Sections for Building Works).

 In the construction sector, UniClass can be defined as a “faceted” classification system, partly with an enumerative approach, which operates a classification method based on 15 tables and according to a hierarchy of tables.